joao-dias-25/edit-de-project-dbt/README.md

 $ docker login
 ```

 Then, you need to build the image with the proper tag.
-Also, now that we want
-to build an image to be run by GCP Cloud Run, we want to make sure we build the
-image for the `linux/x86_64` platform.

 ```
 $ docker build -t <your-docker-hub-username>/edit-de-project-dbt:latest .